Boxing styles and technique: Equipment and safety

 Headgear is no longer mandatory in men's amateur and Olympic boxing.

 Boxing techniques utilize very forceful strikes with the hand.
 There are many bones in the hand, and striking surfaces without proper technique can cause serious hand injuries.
 Today, most trainers do not allow boxers to train and spar without hand/wrist wraps and gloves.
-Handwraps are used to secure the bones in the hand, and the gloves are used to protect the hands from blunt injury, allowing boxers to throw punches with more force than if they did not utilize them.
+Hand wraps are used to secure the bones in the hand, and the gloves are used to protect the hands from blunt injury, allowing boxers to throw punches with more force than if they did not utilize them.

 Headgear protects against cuts, scrapes, and swelling, but does not protect very well against concussions.
 Headgear does not sufficiently protect the brain from the jarring that occurs when the head is struck with great force.
 Also, most boxers aim for the chin on opponents, and the chin is usually not padded.
-Thus, a powerpunch can do a lot of damage to a boxer, and even a jab that connects to the chin can cause damage, regardless of whether or not headgear is being utilized.
+Thus, a power punch can do a lot of damage to a boxer, and even a jab that connects to the chin can cause damage, regardless of whether or not headgear is being utilized.